 Alon Binyamin Legacy Society:

 Those who have named Camp Ramah in California as a beneficiary in their estate plans are proudly welcomed as members of the Alon Binyamin Legacy Society.
 The Alon Binyamin is the largest and oldest tree at Camp Ramah and in Ojai, where it is listed on the historical registry.
 The tree represents deep roots and great strength, standing tall for decades, just as a legacy gift will strengthen Ramah and secure its future.
-Benefits of this society include the receipt of a special gift and invitations to annual special events.
+The benefits of this society include the receipt of a special gift and invitations to annual special events.

 We are honored to recognize the following members:

-Carol & Charles Abrams, Jennifer & Aaron Aftergood, Samantha Platt Auerbach & Michael Auerbach, Alex Bernstein & Sonia Daccarett, Dr. David Braun, Ellen & Jeff Brown, Rochelle & Freddy Cohen, Sherri & Paul Cunningham, Julie Shuer & Steve Davis, Janet & Jake (z”l) Farber, Alison & Michael Feinberg, Jennifer & Rabbi Daniel Greyber, Harold Grinspoon, Barbara & Steve Helfgot, Toni Hertz, Marlene & Barry (z”l) Horwitz, Nancy Beren & Larry Jefferson, Rebecca & David Kekst, Sheila & Aaron Leibovic, Miriam Lincoff, John Magoulas, Deborah & Rabbi Joe Menashe, Ilana & Mark Meskin, Marlene & Randy Michaels, Judith & Louis Miller, Karmi & Harold Monsher, Karen & Robert Nagle, Paulette & Ron Nessim, Larry Parker, Julie & Marc Platt, Tara & Jay Reisbaum, Fredi & Rabbi Joel Rembaum, Bea Reynolds, Kathy & Peter Reynolds, Sheri & Paul Robbins, Laura & Howard Roselinsky, Gwen & Jeremy Rosenthal, Judy & Rabbi Leonard Rosenthal, Sandi & Avi Schlesinger, Angel & Alan Schneider, Jennifer & Ron Schneidermann, Sue Stengel & Steve Wallock, Jackie & Michael Waterman, Orna & Keenan Wolens and Bruce Whizin.
+Carol & Charles Abrams, Jennifer & Aaron Aftergood, Samantha Platt Auerbach & Michael Auerbach, Alex Bernstein & Sonia Daccarett, Dr. David Braun, Ellen & Jeff Brown, Rochelle & Freddy Cohen, Sherri & Paul Cunningham, Julie Shuer & Steve Davis, Janet & Jake (z”l) Farber, Alison & Michael Feinberg, Jennifer & Rabbi Daniel Greyber, Harold Grinspoon, Barbara & Steve Helfgot, Toni Hertz, Marlene & Barry (z”l) Horwitz, Nancy Beren & Larry Jefferson, Rebecca & David Kekst, Sheila & Aaron Leibovic, Miriam Lincoff, John Magoulas, Deborah & Rabbi Joe Menashe, Ilana & Mark Meskin, Marlene & Randy Michaels, Judith & Louis Miller, Karmi & Harold Monsher, Karen & Robert Nagle, Paulette & Ron Nessim, Larry Parker, Julie & Marc Platt, Tara & Jay Reisbaum, Fredi & Rabbi Joel Rembaum, Bea Reynolds, Kathy & Peter Reynolds, Sheri & Paul Robbins, Laura & Howard Roselinsky, Gwen & Jeremy Rosenthal, Judy & Rabbi Leonard (z”l) Rosenthal, Sandi & Avi Schlesinger, Angel & Alan Schneider, Jennifer & Ron Schneidermann, Sue Stengel & Steve Wallock, Jackie & Michael Waterman, Orna & Keenan Wolens and Bruce Whizin.